rhythnic/redux-lenses/README.md

 ### <a name="action-shape"></a>Action Shape

-The redux actions that get created when you call set have information about the lens that you can use in debugging
+The redux actions that get created when you call "set" have information about the lens that you can use in debugging

 ```